sustrik/libmill/README.md

 To keep the mill preprocessor simple, there are some restrictions for using local variables in coroutines.

-First of all, all local variables should be defined at the beginning of the coroutine.
+First , all local variables should be defined at the beginning of the coroutine.

-Second, local varialbe declarations should be followed by 'endvars' statement:
+Second, local variable declarations should be followed by 'endvars' statement:

 ```
 coroutine quux (int a)